-When one member of the colony is harmed or threatened (by being batted at or stepped on, for example), it releases an “alarm pheromone” that quickly results in an aggressive, defensive behavior from other members of the colony.
+When one member of the colony is harmed or threatened (by being batted at or stepped on, for example), it releases an “alarm pheromone” that quickly results in aggressive, defensive behavior from other members of the colony.
 It quickly turns into a full-on war of the wasps!
 These insects rapidly scale up into attack mode (they literally fly out of the nest in droves to defend) and can sting multiple times.
 If you didn’t know, their stings contain a nerve toxin that may result in hospitalization, so be very careful.

 Because of their aggressive nature, it’s not a good idea for homeowners to try to treat these insects by themselves.
 Instead, learn how to identify these aggressive pests, and call the experts to take care of business.

 You can spot a yellow jacket by the yellow and black markings on their bellies — not to be confused with bees (bees are friends).
 Yellow jacket stingers are not barbed, meaning they can sting repeatedly.
-Their nests, or should we say mansions, are made of a paper-like material and can be large enough to house thousands of wasps.
+Their nests are made of a paper-like material and can be large enough to house thousands of wasps.

-Eastern Yellow Jackets typically reside in subterranean nests, while Southern Yellow Jackets live in both aerial and below-ground nests.
-Bald Faced Hornets, on the other hand, live in aerial nests, which can be up to a foot or more in diameter.
+While the Yellow Jacket species prefer to live underground, Bald Faced Hornets, on the other hand, live in aerial nests, which can be up to a foot or more in diameter.

 Hornets can be very large, over 2 inches in length!
 In general, hornets only become aggressive when approached near their nests.
 They tend to be more docile than wasps, but when upset, their stings can be very dangerous.
 Hornets typically have white and black markings, unlike wasps which have yellow and black markings.